-Dr. Kumanyika was Vice-Chair of the HHS Secretary’s Advisory Committee on Healthy People 2020 objectives and is also involved in efforts to develop Healthy People 2030.
-She is a past president of the American Public Health Association, and is a member of the National Academy of Medicine (formerly known as the Institute of Medicine (IOM)).
-She has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.
+Dr. Kumanyika was Vice-Chair of the HHS Secretary's Advisory Committee on Healthy People 2020 objectives and is also involved in efforts to develop Healthy People 2030.
+She is a past president of the American Public Health Association and a member of the National Academy of Medicine (NAM, formerly known as the Institute of Medicine (IOM)).
+Dr. Kumanyika has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.
 She is currently chair of the NAM Food and Nutrition Board, a consultant to the Health Equity group of the CDC Task force on Community Preventive Services, Co-chair of the Policy and Prevention Section of the World Obesity Federation, a member of the Lancet Commission on Obesity, and a nutrition policy advisor to the World Health Organization and the World Cancer Research Fund, and Chair of the Expert Group for the Access to Nutrition Initiative.

 - Solutions to obesity and diet-related diseases in Black children and adults